zeyarpaing/burmese-content/README.md

-# figma-plugin-vite-preact
+# burmese-placeholder

-A minimal Figma plugin starter template using Vite and Preact
+Figma plugin for generating placeholder text in Burmese language